zhang-hui-yulo/cpu_topology/README.md

 ## How to build the sample on Windows

-Clone this repo and open a 64-bit Visual Studio Developer Command Prompt inside the [`windows`](windows) subdirectory.
+Clone this repo and open a 64-bit Visual Studio Developer Command Prompt in the root directory.
 ```bash
 cmake -B build
 cmake --build build --config Release